goingforbrooke/arbiter/README.md

                 - outside of schedule timeframe
                     - assume the worst: no capacity available
                         - default to zero
-                        - error message: while resource may be availble for the period you gave, it's outside of Arbier's purview.
+                        - error message: while resource may be available for the period you gave, it's outside of Arbiter's purview.
 Please choose a timeframe between {schedule_max} and {schedule_min}
                 - `start_time` before `end_time` and vice versa
                     - add test
                     - throw informative error